 An interactive activity demonstrating the effects of ocean acidification on shelled marine organisms, the ocean food web and to humans.

-Advanced Sailors, Ages 12 and Up
+Hammerhead Sharks, Ages 12 and up

 Students create a cutout model of a clam to investigate the anatomy and physiology of these animals.